List of efforts to impeach presidents of the United States: Second impeachment

 Trump was impeached for a second time after he was alleged to incite a deadly attack on the United States Capitol by attempting to overturn the 2020 presidential election results after his loss to Joe Biden.
 On January 13, 2021, the House voted to impeach Trump for "Incitement of Insurrection".

 Although Trump's term ended on January 20, the trial in the Senate began on February 9.
 On February 13, the Senate found Trump not guilty of incitement of insurrection, by a vote of 57 for conviction and 43 against, below the 67 votes needed for a supermajority.
 In previous impeachment proceedings, only one senator had ever voted to convict a president of their own party.
 This time, seven Republican senators found Trump guilty, making it the most bipartisan impeachment trial.

 As Trump was no longer president, the president pro tempore of the Senate Patrick Leahy presided over Trump's second trial.
-As the article of impeachment failed to receive the required super-majority, Trump was acquitted.
+As the article of impeachment failed to receive the required supermajority, Trump was acquitted.